-Only for French Canadian men do we see a strong positive connection between the ratio of women to men, and the regional concentration of men.
+Only for French Canadian men do we see a strong positive connection between the ratio of women to men and the regional concentration of men.
 For other immigrant groups, as Table 1 shows, the rest of the North East generally was the main location, and the U.S. West, where there were markedly fewer women than men, was typically at least as popular a destination for men as New England.

-A sense of the relative importance of women's earnings for French Canadian and Eastern European families in the northern U.S. can be derived from the Immigration Commission's study of employees.
-The reported weekly earnings of French Canadian women (over age eighteen) were 78 percent of men's earnings, while for Poles, Russians, and Ruthenians, women's earnings
+A sense of the relative importance of women's earnings for French Canadian and Eastern European families in the northern United States can be derived from the Immigration Commission's study of employees.
+The reported weekly earnings of French Canadian women (over age 18) were 78 percent of men's earnings, whereas for Poles, Russians, and Ruthenians, women's earnings were at most two-thirds the male level.
+Most of the high-wage industries for men, such as iron and steel manufacturing, mining, and agricultural implement making, were located away from New England, and offered few jobs for women.
+The cost of moving to any part of the northeastern United States was far lower for French Canadians than for Eastern Europeans.
+French Canadian families often moved together, and New England offered good employment prospects for young women and teenage boys.
+Eastern European men were much more likely to move to the United States by themselves, so that considerations of employment possibilities for their children would have been less important.

-48For the English-speaking, ratios were well above one, which is consistent with observations of many single women moving there (Beattie, Obligation).